v-iashin/video_features/docs/models/s3d.md

 and take the center crop to make it `224 x 224`.
 By default, the feature extractor will split the input video into 64-stack frames (2.56 sec) with no overlap as it is during the pre-training and will do a forward pass on each of them.
-This should be similar to I3D behaviour.
+This should be similar to I3D behavior.
 For instance, given an ~18-second 25 fps video, the features will be of size `7 x 1024`.
 Specify, `step_size`, `extraction_fps`, and `stack_size` to change the default behavior.